swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 It uses chunking to store large files efficiently and track their changes.
 Similar to Git, DVC allows you to store the dataset in a remote storage, typically a cloud storage provider, and track its changes.

-In this guide, a Google Storage Bucket will be used to store the dataset.
-Although, DVC is compatible with many other cloud storage providers as well.

-!!! info

-Want to self-host your storage?
-Check out the [Deploy MinIO](../../advanced-concepts/deploy-minio) guide!

 In this chapter, you will learn how to:

-1. Create a new project on Google Cloud
-2. Install Google Cloud CLI
-3. Create the Google Storage Bucket
 4. Install DVC
 5. Initialize and configure DVC
 6. Update the `.gitignore` file and add the experiment data to DVC